OOfScope/WSI-Preprocessing-Framework/README.md

 For better data understanding is possible to enable the `cmap_whole_masks`and/or the `gen_color_mapped_submasks` parameters in `config.yml`

-In this way we can bring a mask (visually all black but in reality contains values very close to black from 0 to 4) into more recognizable color codes
+In this way, we can bring a mask (visually all black but in reality contains values very close to black from 0 to 4) into more recognizable color codes

-> whole mask color mapping:
+> Whole mask color mapping:

 <img src="res/cmapped_whole_mask.png" width="250px">